matsengrp/dpvt/README.md

 ...coming soon...

+### Data format

+We currently assume that training/testing/validation data is pickled as one dictionary with keys being trees and values being list of labels determining whether an edge is in a MP tree (label `0`) or not (label `1`).
+These labels are sorted according to a pre-order traversal.
+Our training/validation/testing data split is 0.6/0.2/0.2 and when splitting the data we ensure that we get balanced training, validation, and testing set.

 ## Neural network model

+### TraverseNN

 We define a Pytorch module `TraverseNN` which evaluates whether edges in a given labeled tree appear in a maximum parsimony tree, for the given sequences on the leaf nodes.
 This module is defined in `dpvt/neural_network/models.py`.